nurillayevcyber/linux-basics/day5/README.md

 ### ✅ Status

-All Day 5 tasks were successfully completed.
+All Day 5 tasks were successfully completed and documented.